stephengold/Acorus/README.md

 This example adds a `CameraOrbitAppState` to `TestSimpleApplication`.
-The left- and right-arrow keys cause the camera to orbit around the center of the scene.
+The left- and right-arrow keys cause the camera to orbit around the world's Y axis.

 `CameraOrbitAppState` is entirely controlled by 2 signals, and it doesn't care which hotkeys are bound to those signals.